Masato Morishita

-Early Baseball Career
+Early baseball career

 He started playing little league baseball in 3rd grade for Meijikita Elementary School.
 He continued to play for Daito Junior High where they made it all the way to national tournaments in his 3rd year.

 Thinking of playing more baseball just for fun, he and most of his teammates entered Oita Commercial High School.
 He doubled as a pitcher and 3rd baseman/shortstop and had a friendly rivalry with Hikaru Kawase (Softbank player) for those positions.
 While they made it to the Koshien nationals in his first year, he didn't get any play time during those matches, and his school never made past the prefectural tournaments in the succeeding years.
 Nevertheless, he was selected to play for the national team for the 2015 U-18 Baseball World Cup where Japan finished second.

 He then joined Meiji University where he became a regular in the lineup as they played in Tokyo Big Six tournaments.
 He became the ace pitcher and helped his team win the 2019 National Collegiate Baseball Championship.
 He was also selected to play for Samurai Japan in the Baseball at the 2017 Summer Universiade where Japan finished first, the 2018 Haarlem Baseball Week, and the yearly USA vs Japan Collegiate All-Star Series.
 He finished college with a 2.78 ERA, and a 13–9 record in 35 league appearances.